Validity, consonant plausibility measures, and conformal prediction: Achieving Type-2 validity, I: conformal prediction plus consonance

-What we refer to above as weak prediction validity is a well-known property for conformal prediction and other methods.
-However, to our knowledge, the notion of strong prediction validity of conformal prediction is new.
-By converting the output of the conformal prediction algorithm into a consonant plausibility function leads to the stronger validity property in Definition~\ref{def:strong}, beyond coverage probability guarantees.
-The latter is valuable because it ensures that errors in prediction {\em for all possible assertions about the yet-to-be-observed $Y_{n+1}$} are controllably rare.
+To our knowledge, the strong Type-2 prediction validity property of conformal prediction is new.
+By converting the output of the conformal prediction algorithm into a consonant plausibility function one achieves a stronger validity property beyond coverage probability of prediction regions.
+The stronger validity property is valuable because it ensures that errors in prediction---{\em for all possible assertions about $Y_{n+1}$}---are uniformly controllably rare.

 In a recent paper, \citet{Vovk2018NonparametricPD} developed a nonparametric predictive probability distribution based on conformal prediction.
 Roughly speaking, by using a suitably monotone non-conformity measure, they obtain a similarly monotone conformal transducer, which is then interpreted as a predictive probability distribution for $Y_{n+1}$, given $y^n$.
 The motivation behind this interpretation is that ``a conformal predictive distribution contains more information'' \citep[][p.~472]{Vovk2018NonparametricPD} than conformal prediction intervals.
 It is true that a probability distribution can be used to calculate probabilities for arbitrary assertions $A$ about $Y_{n+1}$.
-However, based on the discussion above and in Section~\ref{SS:strong}, there is reason to doubt that the conformal predictive distribution is strongly valid, hence, interpretation of those probabilities is difficult and their use may lead to erroneous predictions.
+However, based on the discussion above and in Section~\ref{SS:type3}, the conformal predictive distribution is not strong Type-2 valid, hence, interpretation of those probabilities is difficult and their use may lead to erroneous predictions.
 Indeed, while the conformal predictive distribution function evaluated at $Y_{n+1}$ is calibrated, the probability assigned to intervals $A$ that contain $Y_{n+1}$---i.e., the difference of the distribution function evaluated at the two endpoints---could be much smaller than this, leading the user to systematically ``reject'' such an assertion even though it is true.
-This reveals how important the consonance property and the corresponding plausibility calculus is to achieving strong validity property.
-That is, consonance is required in order for prediction (lower and upper) probabilities assigned to arbitrary assertions to be calibrated and, therefore, practically meaningful in the sense of Cournot.
+Coupling the conformal prediction algorithm's output with consonance and the plausibility calculus as described in \citet{shafer1976mathematical}, however, leads to the strong Type-2 validity property, which ensures the (lower and upper) prediction probabilities are uniformly calibrated and, therefore, practically meaningful in the sense of Cournot.

-\section{Achieving strong validity, II: a new class of nonparametric inferential models}
+\section{Achieving Type-2 validity, II: a new class of nonparametric inferential models}